dms-vep/dms-vep-pipeline-3/test_example/homepage/README.md

 ```bash
 npm run remote:docs:dev
 ```
-Or if you're not on the Hutch server, rop the `remote:` part of the command:
+Or if you're not on the Hutch server, drop the `remote:` part of the command:

 ```bash
 npm run docs:dev